 A medical certificate must be obtained to confirm the duration of you incapacity and any fees requested by the doctor are entirely your own expense.
 These 26 weeks may be the only coverage you are entitled to.

 The Canada Pension Plan Disability Benefit provides disability pensions to eligible workers who become disabled in a severe and prolonged fashion(12 months or more).

 The Canada Pension Plan (CPP) disability benefit is available to people who have made contributions to the CPP, and whose disability prevents them from working at any job on a regular basis.
 Generally, you must have contributed to the CPP in four of the last six years.
-The maximum benefit you can apply for is $1203.75 per month.
-The disability must be long lasting or likely to result in death.
+The maximum benefit you can apply for is $1,538.67 per month and you may be eligible for a lesser amount The disability must be long lasting or likely to result in death.
 People who would qualify for disability benefits from other programs may not qualify for the CPP disability benefit.
 You must apply for a disability benefit in writing and it may take a year or more to assess your claim.

 Employee Group Benefits